 Pre-Trade Controls (SEC Market Access Rule 15c3-5).
 UBS subjects all orders to certain financial and regulatory risk management controls before submitting them to market centers in compliance with the SEC Market Access Rule 15c3-5.
 The Firm's financial risk management controls include, but are not limited to: credit & capital threshold checks, price checks, and erroneous and duplicative order controls.
 If a customer order triggers one of these pre-trade controls, UBS may either reject or execute it on a delayed basis after further review.
 Where UBS reviews your order, a UBS employee may contact you to request more information about your transaction to verify that the transaction was not erroneous.

-Order Routing Disclosure (SEC Rule 606).
-UBS is required to publicly disclose its order routing and execution practices on a quarterly basis, available at https://www.ubs.com/global/en/investment-bank/regulatory-directory/sec-reports.html .
-As a customer2, you may request from your UBS Salesperson a written report detailing specific information for the previous six months about the routing and execution of your orders, including the market centers to which your orders are routed.
+UBS is required to publicly disclose its order routing practices for in-scope NMS equity and option orders on a quarterly basis.
+More information and the quarterly reports are available here.
+As a customer, you may request from your UBS Salesperson additional order routing information about your orders handled by UBS going back six months before the date of your request.
+On-demand routing reports will include standardized metrics about the routing and execution of your orders, including the venues to which your orders were routed.

-Payment for Order Flow ("PFOF").
 UBS does not accept PFOF from other broker-dealers.
 UBS accepts payment in the form of rebates from market centers that use either the "Maker-Taker" or inverted fee model.
 These payments generally offset fees for accessing orders or for other services provided by market centers.
+From time to time, the amount of rebates/credits that UBS receives from an exchange may exceed the amount of fees that UBS is charged by such exchange.
+In these limited circumstances, the receipt of net payments from an exchange would constitute payment for order flow.
 Any net payments are retained by UBS and are used to reduce overall expenses in providing services to clients.
 UBS makes routing decisions on the basis of the quality of execution and not on the receipt of payments.
 However, UBS considers costs, including rebates and fees, in comparing market centers with comparable performance.

 Held/Not Held Orders.
 Generally, client orders will be handled as "not held" (including all orders sent to a UBS algorithm) unless they are sent to UBS via direct market access or the client instructs otherwise (i.e., a "held" order).
 A “not held” order is one in which the client gives UBS discretion as to the time and price at which to execute the order.
 A “held” order is when the client instructs UBS to immediately submit the order for execution at the best available market prices, subject to size and limit price constraints.
 When handling a “not held” order, UBS uses professional judgment to seek the best possible overall quality of execution under the circumstances in accordance with the order instructions.
 Please see the General Order Handling & Best Execution section above for the factors UBS takes under consideration when handling a "not held" order.

-Duration of Orders.
 UBS deems all received orders as "day" orders unless otherwise designated, and any unfilled portion of an order will expire at the end of the trading day (4:00 p.m.
 EST).
 UBS accepts good-till-date ("GTD") orders and good-till-cancelled ("GTC") orders.
-GTD and GTC orders will remain open until executed, cancelled by the client that placed the order, or cancelled by UBS.
-UBS maintains GTC orders in equities on file for one year only.
-If a GTC order has not been executed or cancelled during this period, it will automatically expire at the conclusion of the trading session of the one-year anniversary of the order's original entry date.
+GTD and GTC orders will remain open until executed, cancelled by the client that placed the order, cancelled by UBS, or for GTD orders upon expiration.

 Clearly Erroneous/Obvious Errors (FINRA Rule 11890).
 If a transaction is eligible for review under FINRA Rule 11890 and related equities and options exchange rules, UBS will contact its client for the purpose of gathering information to confirm an obvious error for any term of the underlying order, such as price, number of shares or other unit of trading, or identification of security, prior to filing.
 UBS will file a Clearly Erroneous petition where the Firm has a factual basis for believing the trade is clearly erroneous and the execution price is outside the clearly erroneous price bands.